Join the Fight: Overdose Awareness Day – Together We Can Make a Difference!

 2. Volunteer: Many organizations working in the field of substance abuse and mental health are in need of volunteers.
 Offer your time and skills to help raise awareness, provide support, or advocate for policy changes.

-3. Educate yourself: Take the time to learn about the signs and symptoms of overdose, the risks associated with different substances, and the available treatment options.
+3. Learn about overdose signs, substance risks, and treatment options to educate yourself and stay informed.
 The more informed you are, the better equipped you will be to help others.

 4. Spread the word: Use your voice and social media platforms to spread messages of awareness and support.
 Share educational resources, personal stories, and information about available resources.